dbuysse/tnris.org/content/markdown/2015-statewide-orthoimagery-project.md

 title: 2015 Statewide Orthoimagery Project
 template: 2015-ortho-page.html
 mainimage: images/statewide-orthoimagery/ortho_flag_lg.jpg
+abstract:
+    A collaborative initiative to capture high-quality, leaf-off imagery for the entire state, slated for public release in Winter 2015.
 author: Gayla Mullins
-status_image: images/statewide-orthoimagery/weekly-updates/Weekly_Status_Report_010915.jpg
+status_image: Weekly_Status_Report_010915.jpg
-status_image_preview: images/statewide-orthoimagery/weekly-updates/Weekly_Status_Report_010915_sm.jpg
+status_image_preview: Weekly_Status_Report_010915_sm.jpg
+latest_report:
 status_date: January 12th, 2015
-abstract:
-    A collaborative initiative to capture high-quality, leaf-off imagery for the entire state, slated for public release in Winter 2015.
+updates:
+  - This project web page is now available!
+  - Season 4 was opened for acquisition on 1/12.
+All Seasons are now open for acquisition.
+  - University Lands West Texas 6-inch BUY-UP areas opened for acquisition on 1/12.
+  - In-person project updates will be given at the next GIS Community Meeting on 1/20.
+progress_1: 37
+progress_2: 25
+progress_3: 10
+progress_4: 0
+progress_5: 0
 ---
+## A Statewide Resource
 <p class="lead">The 2014-2015 Statewide Texas Orthoimagery Project fulfills the charge led by TNRIS to develop aerial imagery statewide as a base map resource for state, regional, and local government entities.</p>

-The project regularly acquires consistent and updated aerial imagery in order to develop geospatial products throughout Texas.
-These data are used to identify current conditions, features, and changes on the ground serving as a base of reference for other map information.
+<p class="lead">The project regularly acquires consistent and updated aerial imagery in order to develop geospatial products throughout Texas.
+These data are used to identify current conditions, features, and changes on the ground serving as a base of reference for other map information.</p>

+<p class="lead">Follow regular updates as we continue <a class="smooth-scroll" href="#project-updates">updating this page with weekly status reports</a> and other news.</p>

 ## Project Timeline

 <p class="lead">A generalized timeline for project goals and deliverables.</p>

 <img class="img-responsive" src="/images/statewide-orthoimagery/timeline_2.jpg" alt="A timeline showing project milestones and estimated dates of completion">